hannibal002/SkyHanni/docs/discord_roles.md

     - Independent of coding/contributing.
     - Gets selected from **Community Helper** or higher roles.
 - **Mod Maintainer**
-    - Most trusted code guys without full access.
+    - Most trusted coders without full access.
     - They know SkyHanni very well.
     - If you have coding questions, ask them.
 - **Main Contributor**